Do Churches Pay Property Tax

 Churches Tax-Exempt Status

 Churches enjoy a special status in the eyes of the U.S. tax law that exempts them from paying federal, state, and local income and property taxes.
-This exemption is due to their classification as public charities under Section 501(c)(3) of the Internal Revenue Code.

 As such, they are not required to pay these taxes even if they earn significant amounts of money.